-As a father, my daily prayers include a simple request to keep my adult children safe.
-They know our home is a place of comfort and that I will do anything for them.
-I feel extremely blessed that our Father loves his Children, giving us His Son and our church.
-In Jesus’s home, we can feel the comfort of forgiveness, shared community, and the knowledge of receiving the nourishment of Christ inside so that we can be transformed by this love into the best we can be in the here and now.
+My daily prayers include a simple request to keep my adult children safe and at peace as a father.
+When they visit, they know that our home is a place of comfort and that I will do anything for them.
+As a witness to countless Spirit filled actions, I feel extremely blessed that our Father loves his Children.
+The ultimate gift of the life of His Son and our communities of church in recorded millennia feels surreal.
+In church, we can also see and feel Christ’s love, the comfort of forgiveness, shared community, and the knowledge of receiving the nourishment of God.
+We believe that Christ inside can transform us into being like Him in the here and now.

 17 But Jesus answered them, “My Father is still working, and I also am working.”
 18 For this reason the Jews were seeking all the more to kill him, because he was not only breaking the sabbath, but was also calling God his own Father, thereby making himself equal to God.